acerbilab/pyvbmc/docsrc/source/index.rst

 ******
 ``pyvbmc`` is a numerical Python 3.x implementation of Variational Bayesian Monte Carlo (VBMC).

-VBMC is an approximate Bayesian inference method designed to fit and evaluate computational models with a limited budget of potentially noisy likelihood evaluations, useful for computationally expensive models or for quick inference and model evaluation `(Acerbi, 2018; 2020) <#References>`_.
+VBMC is an approximate Bayesian inference method designed to fit and evaluate computational models with a limited budget of potentially noisy likelihood evaluations, useful for computationally expensive models or for quick inference and model evaluation `(Acerbi, 2018; 2020) <#references>`_.

 VBMC simultaneously computes: